-Sometimes, depending on the location where these patterns develop relative to the trend, they can be both reversal and continuation patterns.
-For example, the symmetrical triangle in the middle of the trend can act as a continuation pattern if the resistance line sloping downwards is broken.
+Depending on where these patterns develop relative to the trend, some patterns can be both reversal and continuation patterns.
+For example, a symmetrical triangle in the middle of the trend can act as a continuation pattern if the resistance line sloping downwards is broken.
 At the same time, the symmetrical triangle at the end of the trend can act as a reversal pattern if the support line sloping upwards is broken.

-Here is a quick list of the most popular chart patterns and give you a brief introduction to each.
+Here is a quick review of the most popular chart patterns and give you a brief introduction to each.

 Head and Shoulder Reversal Pattern

-The Head and Shoulder is a bearish reversal pattern that signals the possibility that the prevailing trend may end, and a new trend in the opposite direction might start.
+The Head and Shoulder is a bearish reversal pattern that signals the possibility of the prevailing trend may end, and a new trend in the opposite direction might start.
 The standard Head and Shoulder pattern consists of four major components: the left shoulder, the head, the right shoulder and the neckline.
-Below is a real trading example I found in the wild.
+Below is a real trading example from the BTCUSD pair.

 Symmetrical Triangle Continuation and Reversal Pattern

 Usually, the symmetrical triangle acts as a continuation pattern that will allow you to enter into a trending market if you’ve missed the starting point of a new trend.
 However, there are also other instances when the support line sloping upwards is broken.
 This signals the possibility of a trend reversal.

 The symmetrical triangle is characterized by a ranging market that produces a series of lower highs that can be connected using a resistance line sloping downwards and a series of higher lows that can be connected using a support line sloping upwards.
 Here is a real trading example of the pattern in play.